nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     - Pros: A single list of tasks makes it easier to list all the tasks associated with all teams.
     - Cons: Does not accurately model how teams actually work in terms of task distribution.
 - **Alternative 2**: Each team stores a list of tasks that are associated with it.
-    - Pros: Better modularisation since a team contains all the information related to itelf, including the tasks associated with it.
+    - Pros: Better modularization since a team contains all the information related to itself, including the tasks associated with it.
     - Cons: It is slightly more complicated to find the list of all tasks associated with a person if the person belongs to multiple teams since there multiple task lists.